daronphang/coding_resources/html/CSS.md

 position: relative;

 Visibility: Hidden                  Not visible but takes up original space
-Display: None                       Hidden and takes no space
+Display: None                       Hidden and takes no space; can also set inline, block, inline-block
 ```

 ## Pseudo Elements: